june4m/aws-internship-report-SE182968/content/4-EventParticipated/4.3-Event3/_index.md

 ⚠️ **Note:** The information below is for reference purposes only.
 Please **do not copy verbatim** for your report, including this warning.
 {{% /notice %}}

-# Event Recap: “Data Science on AWS”
+# Data Science on AWS

 ### Event Objectives